-Boosting the mood: an inside look into record-breaking Moody Center
+Boosting the mood: An inside look into record-breaking Moody Center

 Since then, the Moody Center has surpassed all other national and international venues in gross revenue generated by concert ticket sales.
 In the last seven months, the venue has had over 90 events, including dozens of sold-out concerts with huge stars like Harry Styles, Lizzo, Justin Bieber and Jack Harlow.

-SZA, Janet Jackson, Blink-182 and Journey have also announced tour stops in 2023.
+SZA, Janet Jackson, Blink-182 and Journey have also announced tour stops at the venue in 2023.

 In Billboard's Boxscore chart, the Moody Center topped the list of venues with an audience capacity of 10,001 to 15,000 people.
-The center officially opened in April with an estimated construction cost of $375 million dollars.
+The center officially opened in April with an estimated construction cost of $375 million.

 According to Billboard, the venue has grossed more than $62 million and hosted nearly 400,000 people over 36 shows.
 To add to the venue's star-studded event list, the CMT Music Awards will be held for the first time in 20 years in Austin on April 2.

-Ranked after the Moody Center's record-breaking revenue, the Ovo Hydro Arena in Glasgow ranks No. 2, the MGM Grand Garden in Las Vegas is No. 3 and the Dickies Arena in Dallas places at No. 4.
+Other top-ranked venues on Billboard's list included the Ovo Hydro Arena in Glasgow at No. 2, the MGM Grand Garden in Las Vegas at No. 3 and the Dickies Arena in Dallas at No. 4.

 Boomtown is KVUE's series covering the explosive growth in Central Texas.
 For more Boomtown stories, head to KVUE.com/Boomtown.